Breast Lift (Mastopexy)

-You will be able to return to normal activities after 2-4 weeks.
-Bruises, swelling, and tenderness will continue to resolve during this period.
+You will be able to return to normal activities after two-four weeks.
+Bruises, swelling and tenderness will continue to resolve during this period.
 However, you should avoid strenuous activity for at least four weeks.

 Complete healing is typically reached within 12 weeks.